 M104: ”Sets the temperature of the extruder to a specific temperature and returns control to the host immediately" (i.e. before that temperature has been reached by the extruder).
 Here the printer is able to continue with other commands while the heater reaches the given temperature.

-For more information on Gcode commands, refer to this page.
+For more information on Gcode commands, refer to this page.2.
+Load the filament you want to test

 - Turn on the machine.